ravediamond/simple-eval/README.md

 ## What This Tool Does

-Simple Eval helps you quickly evaluate AI responses by:
+EvalNow helps you quickly evaluate AI responses by:

 1. **Upload your data** - CSV, JSONL, or Excel files with question, reference, and answer columns
 2. **Get instant evaluation** - AI-powered scoring using Google's Gemini